ATTPC/Spyral/docs/user_guide/phases/cluster.md

 ## Cleanup of the Final Clusters

 As a last stage, a final noise removal is applied to each cluster.
 The [Local Outlier Factor](https://scikit-learn.org/stable/modules/generated/sklearn.neighbors.LocalOutlierFactor.html#sklearn.neighbors.LocalOutlierFactor) is an outlier test which compares the distance to nearest neighbors (neighbor density) to determine outlier points.
-The number of neighbors to use is an exposed [configuration](../config/cluster.md) parameter.
+The number of neighbors is controlled using the [`outlier_scale_factor`](../config/cluster.md) parameter.

 The code for this is found in `spyral/core/cluster.py`.